httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Once a header field is defined, bespoke parsers and serializers often need to be written, because each header has slightly different handling of what looks like common syntax.

 This document introduces a set of common data structures for use in definitions of new HTTP header field values to address these problems.
-In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in textual HTTP {{?RFC7230}} header fields.
+In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in HTTP {{?RFC7230}} header fields.

 HTTP headers that are defined as "Structured Headers" use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition by specification writers and handling by implementations.